Maria Deraismes: Death and legacy

-On her death in 1894, Deraismes was interred in the Montmartre Cemetery.
 Her complete writings were published in 1895.
 Much information on her work can be found at the Bibliothèque Marguerite Durand in Paris.

-To honor her memory, a street in Paris was named for her.
-In addition, a statue by Louis-Ernest Barrias was erected in a small park, Square des Épinettes in the 17th arrondissement.
-The town square in St. Nazaire was also named in her honor.
+A street in Paris was named for her.
+A statue by Louis-Ernest Barrias was erected in Square des Épinettes in the 17th arrondissement.
+The town square in Saint-Nazaire was also named in her honor.
+In March 2008, at the initiative of the City of Paris, Deraismes's portrait was displayed on the façade of the Panthéon as part of an exhibition of nine notable women.